windsurfer1122/Accessing-PS3-Files-from-OFW-via-A-PS3-Backup/Accessing PS3 Files from OFW via A PS3 Backup.md

 * Connect USB HDD/stick to the PC.
 * On the PC move the file `xRegistry.sys` into the folder with the PS3 serial number.

-### PS3: Clean-up Dump Trails
+### PS3: Clean-up Dump Trails for Dummy User
-* Any USB extensions (hubs, etc.) can be reconnected to the PS3 again.
 * Log into the PS3 with the dummy user.
 * Delete trails in Internet Browser.
   * Start `Network > Internet Browser`.
   * Delete bookmarks of PS3Xploit via `Select`.
-    * Either for each bookmark via `Triangle > Delete > Yes`, or `Triangle > Delete All` if only PS3Xploit bookmarks present.
+    * Either for each bookmark via `Triangle > Delete > Yes`, or `Triangle > Delete All` if only PS3Xploit bookmarks are present.
     * Press `Circle` to go back.
   * Delete cookies, search history and cache via `Triangle > Tools > Delete ... > Yes`.
   * Delete visit history via `Triangle > History > Triangle > Delete All > Yes`.
   * Exit Browser via `Triangle > Exit > Yes`.
 * Delete dictionaries via `Settings > System Settings > Delete Predictive Text Dictionary`.
 * Optionally delete dummy user.

+### PS3: Dump `act.dat`
+* Note: Normally use the dummy user for anything related to "hacking" except for this single dump.
+* The `act.dat` will be needed later to verify the backups.
+* Tested successfully: tools 3.02 with HFW 4.85
+* Connect USB HDD/stick to the PS3.
+* Make sure USB HDD/stick is connected to the right (most inner) USB port of the PS3 (`/dev_usb000`).
+* Log into the PS3 with the real user.
+* Dump `act.dat` with Internet Browser.
+  * Start `Network > Internet Browser`.
+  * Go to `v3 HAN Tools > ACT/IDPS Dumper` through its bookmark via `Select`.
+  * Press button `Initialize ACT/IDPS Dumper` and wait for the exploit to be applied.
+    If it fails, then close browser and start again.
+  * Press button `Dump ACT.DAT & IDPS`.
+  * Exit Browser via `Triangle > Exit > Yes`.
+* Connect USB HDD/stick to the PC.
+* On the PC move the file `act.dat` into the related user sub-folder on the USB HDD/stick.<br />
+  * Note: The `act.dat` will **change** with each new activation of that console for that user.
+    So remember to re-dump whenever a new activation was done, otherwise validation will report false-false result.

+### PS3: Clean-up Dump Trails for Real User
+* Log into the PS3 with the real user.
+* Delete trails in Internet Browser.
+  * Start `Network > Internet Browser`.
+  * Delete bookmarks of PS3Xploit via `Select`.
+    * Either for each bookmark via `Triangle > Delete > Yes`, or `Triangle > Delete All` if only PS3Xploit bookmarks are present.
+    * Press `Circle` to go back.
+  * Delete cookies, search history and cache via `Triangle > Tools > Delete ... > Yes`.
+  * Delete visit history via `Triangle > History > Triangle > Delete All > Yes`.
+  * Exit Browser via `Triangle > Exit > Yes`.
+* Delete dictionaries via `Settings > System Settings > Delete Predictive Text Dictionary`.

+### PS3: Optionally Revert Firmware
-* The PS3 console can now be reverted to OFW 4.84 if wanted.
+* The PS3 console can now be reverted to OFW 4.85/4.84 if wanted.
   * Skip these steps if the PS3 console is on OFW 4.82.
+  * Note: A downgrade is not possible with these steps.
   * Connect USB HDD/stick to the PC.
-  * On the PC copy OFW 4.84 to the USB HDD/stick folder \PS3\UPDATE.
+  * On the PC copy OFW 4.85/4.84 to the USB HDD/stick folder \PS3\UPDATE.
   * Connect USB HDD/stick to the PS3.
-  * On the PS3 "update" to OFW 4.84 via `System > System Update > Update via Storage Media`.
+  * On the PS3 "update" to OFW via `System > System Update > Update via Storage Media`.
     * Always flash twice, so that both flash banks are getting flashed anew.

+### PS3: USB Ports
+* Any USB extensions (hubs, etc.) can be reconnected to the PS3 again.

 ## Extract Files from A PS3 Backup